Shopify vs Squarespace

 What Is Shopify?

 These numbers are significant as they highlight the trust in which the company is held and the consistency of its performance.
-These are important qualities to look for when choosing a host for your online store.
+These are essential qualities when choosing a host for your online store.

 But what about Squarespace?